spinnaker/spinnaker/docs/commands.md

 ```
 #### Subcommands
  * `bom`: Publish a Bill of Materials (BOM).
+ * `latest`: Publish a version of Spinnaker to the global versions.yml tracking file.
  * `profile`: Publish a base halconfig profile for a specific Spinnaker artifact.
+ * `version`: Publish a version of Spinnaker to the global versions.yml tracking file.

 ---
 ## hal admin publish bom